home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Controlling your Z-Wave network with the Z-Wave JS integration is split up into two parts:

 1. The [Z-Wave JS Server](https://github.com/zwave-js/zwave-js-server) is the gateway between your Z-Wave USB stick and Home Assistant.
-You can run this server seperately from Home Assistant so your Z-Wave mesh will keep running if you restart or stop Home Assistant.
+You can run this server separately from Home Assistant so your Z-Wave mesh will keep running if you restart or stop Home Assistant.
 The Home Assistant Z-Wave JS integration connects to this server with a Websockets connection.

 2. The Z-Wave JS integration in Home Assistant.
 Connects to the Z-Wave JS Server running in your network to retrieve the info from your Z-Wave network.

 ### Core installation

 - The Z-Wave JS Server installed and running in your network.
-- We provide an official add-on which you can find in the Supervisor's Addon store.
+- We provide an official add-on which you can find in the Supervisor's add-on store.
 - Not running the supervisor ?
-The [Z-Wave JS 2 MQTT project](https://zwave-js.github.io/zwavejs2mqtt/#/getting-started/quick-start) also includes the Z-Wave JS Server (you can enable it in the settings) and they provide a docker image.
+The [Z-Wave JS 2 MQTT project](https://zwave-js.github.io/zwavejs2mqtt/#/getting-started/quick-start) also includes the Z-Wave JS Server (you can enable it in the settings) and they provide a Docker image.

 ### Hardware requirements